NimaPeykarimeh/proprefabbrush-docs/HOW_TO_USE.md

-# PrefabBrush - How to Use Guide
+# Prefab Brush Pro - How to Use Guide

-Welcome to PrefabBrush, a powerful Unity Editor tool for efficient prefab placement and level design.
+Welcome to Prefab Brush Pro, a powerful Unity Editor tool for efficient prefab placement and level design.
 This guide will walk you through all features and help you master the tool quickly.

 ## 🚀 Getting Started

 ### Opening the Tool
 1. In Unity, go to **Tools > Peykarimeh > Prefab Brush**
-2. The PrefabBrush window will open - dock it wherever convenient in your workspace
+2. The Prefab Brush Pro window will open - dock it wherever convenient in your workspace

 ### Initial Setup
 Before you start painting, you need to: